 Sandra Hussey is a South Canterbury painter based in Timaru.
-Her approach to artmaking is practice led.
-Sandra’s studio process invites randomness, chance and its containment.
+Her approach to artmaking is practice led with a studio process which invites randomness, chance and its containment.
 Engaging with the fluid properties of acrylic paint, she constructs abstract paintings from a series of paint pours.
 Screen printing and collage techniques are also employed.
 Colour associations and environmental themes are explored through the materiality of the medium and the use of recurring motifs.

-Sandra spent several years as a bookseller in the U.K. before returning to New Zealand in the early 2000’s to focus on her art career.
-In 2018 she gained a MFA Painting with Distinction at University of Canterbury School of Fine Arts.
-Sandra received a BVA Painting with Distinction in 2015 at Dunedin School of Art.
+Sandra spent several years as a bookseller in the U.K. before returning to New Zealand in the early 2000s to focus on her art career.
+In 2015 Sandra gained a BVA Painting (Distinction) at Dunedin School of Art and in 2018 graduated with a MFA Painting (Distinction) at University of Canterbury School of Fine Arts.

-January – February 2019.
+January February 2019.
 Fluid Scapes.
 Ashburton Art Gallery March 2011.
 Picture This.
-Red Gallery of Contemporary Art, Nelson January 2005.
-Paintings.
-Mes Amis Café and Gallery, Winchester
+Red Gallery of Contemporary Art, Nelson?

 Overseas Private Collections

 Mr T. Lewis.
 Flynn ACT, Australia Mr P. Radula-Scott.
 Wadhurst, U. K.

 In-flux.
 MFA submission catalogue 2018.
 Forward by Dr Andrew Paul Wood Ilam Masters 2018.
 Group exhibition catalogue.
 Jen Bowmast, Mitchell Bright, Stuart Forsyth, Sandra Hussey, Keren Oertly, Saskia Bunce-Rath, Emma Wallbanks.
 SOFA Gallery, University of Canterbury.
 Forward by Aaron Kreisler